Practice Tips

 When informed consent must be obtained from a patient’s legally authorized representative, it is optimal for the discussion to take place in person.
 If this is not possible and the consent discussion occurs via the telephone, the following measures should be taken:

-- When feasible the provider should explain to the patient the treatment/procedure for which the representative has consented
+• When feasible, the provider should explain to the patient the treatment/procedure for which the representative has consented

 Documentation in the patient’s medical record should contain enough detail to assure the reader that the patient was provided with sufficient medical information, understood the information, and made an informed choice.
 Documentation should include: